elifnurkalkan/elifnurkalkan/README.md

 <h3>Hi everyone👋🏻</h3>

-I am on my way to be full stack web developer.
+I am on my way to be data engineer.

 <h2>Technologies I have worked with:</h2>